In the Heart of the Sea

 The most shocking part of the story is the account of cannibalism, and the fact that the men who died first were the black crewmen.
 They were already weaker because on the ship, they had more meager provisions than the rest of the crew.
 And although men were paid by rank, not color, the blacks were not treated well by ship captains and were quartered in the worst part of the ship.
 The reaction to all this back home was mixed.
 There was a degree of acceptance due to how severe the conditions were, and although Captain Pollard went on to command another ship, he spent most of his later years as the town watchman and was troubled by his experience.

-It’s no surprise that In the Heart of the Sea has already been made into a movie by Ron Howard, starring Chris Hemsworth, Benjamin Walker and Cillian Murphy.
-The movie will be in theaters in December 2015.
-Check out the book first and you’ll be ready!
+It’s no surprise that In the Heart of the Sea was made into a movie by Ron Howard, starring Chris Hemsworth, Benjamin Walker and Cillian Murphy.
+You can read my review of the movie here.

 Thanks for visiting – come back soon!